Coconut Sugar Cookie Bar

 - Grease a 9 x 13 pan with coconut oil.

-- In the bowl of a standing mixer, or by hand, beat the butter, coconut oil and the sugars together for about 5 minutes or until light and fluffy.
+- In the bowl of a stand mixer, or by hand, beat the butter, coconut oil, and sugars together for about 5 minutes or until light and fluffy.

-- Add egg and both extracts, and mix.
+- Add the egg and both extracts and mix.

-- In a separate bowl, mix flour, baking powder and salt.
-Add to miser bowl and mix until combined.
+- In a separate bowl, mix the flour, baking powder and salt.
+Add to mixer bowl and mix until combined.

-- Press mixture into bottom of prepared pan, smoothing edges straight (for presentation).
+- Press the mixture into the bottom of the prepared pan, smoothing the edges straight.

 - Let cool completely.
 Then run a spatula or knife alongside the edges, to loosen the cookie.
-(You can removed the whole cookie layer from the pan now, to a cutting board, and add the frosting and coconut, and then cut it, before adding back to the pan or a serving plate, if you do not want to cut directly in your baking pan)
+(You can remove the whole cookie layer from the pan now, to a cutting board, add the frosting and coconut, and then cut it, before adding it back to the pan or a serving plate, if you do not want to cut directly in your baking pan)

 For Frosting Layer

-- Beat butter, coconut oil, vanilla and salt until light and fluffy.
+- Beat the butter, coconut oil, vanilla, and salt until light and fluffy.

-- Spread on top of cooled cookie layer.
+- Spread the frosting on top of the cooled cookie layer.

-- Sprinkle the coconut on top of the frosting and refrigerated until ready.
+- Sprinkle the coconut on top of the frosting and refrigerate until serving.

 Nutrition